Sbuazjr/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-File 1-swap.c is a function that swaps the values of two integers.
+File 2-strlen.c Is a function that returns the length of a string.